MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 > Press `CMD+N` to create a new file.
 Select *Cocoa Touch Class* as the file type.
 > ![File Type](./assets/file_type.png)
 > On the next screen, update the name of the file so that it reads `MainViewController`.
-> Make sure that you also check the box for *Also create XIB ile* and that the language is
+> Make sure that you also check the box for *Also create XIB File* and that the language is
 > set to *Swift*.
 > ![File Options](./assets/file_options.png)
 > You will notice that the class you are subclassing is `UIViewController`.
 This default value is
 > perfect becaue that is what you want to subclass.
+Xib files are Xcode Interface Builder files.
+> If you have used a storyboard, you have used the Interface Builder before, only you were using a
-You will see this dialogue again throughout
+> storyboard, which is a collection on of Interfaces all together in one file.
+You will see this
-> the tutorial as you create more views.
-The last step here is going to be selecting both of the
+> dialogue again throughout the tutorial as you create more views.
+The last step here is going to be
-> files you just created, right click on them and select *Create Subgroup from Selection*.
-This
+> selecting both of the files you just created, right click on them and select *Create Subgroup from Selection*.
-> will create a folder to contain your view files.
+> This will create a folder to contain your view files.
 It is always a good idea to stay organized from
 > the start!
 Your project directory on the left hand side should now look like this:
 > ![Project Tree](./assets/project_tree.png)